 Cove Debt Free Charlotte Pharmacy DST Cove Debt Free Maplewood Industrial DST Cove Debt Free Maryland Medical DST

 Cove Debt Free Tacoma Data Center DST

 Cove Debt Free Winston-Salem Distribution DST

-Further, investors in a DST often have no rights or say so in regards to property operations, and more importantly generally no control over when the property will be sold.
+Further, investors in a DST often have no rights or say so in regard to property operations, and more importantly generally no control over when the property will be sold.

-The White Law Group has represented a number of investors over the last few years in DSTs.
+The White Law Group has represented dozens of investors over the last few years in DSTs.
 Unfortunately, unscrupulous financial advisors will push these products to maximize their own commissions.
 The firm is investigating the liability that FINRA registered brokerage firms may have for improperly recommending high-risk DSTs to investors.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Seattle, Washington.